corsur/positionManagers/README.md

     |-- data_pipeline // Scripts to periodically push analysis data for web app and dashboard uses.
     |-- deployment // Scripts to deploy Terra contracts.
     |-- ethereum_hardhat // All EVM related contracts built using Hardhat.
+    |-- packages // Terra packages
+        |-- spectrum_protocol // This is copied from Spectrum Protocol's repo; this package is not uploaded to crates.io index.
-    |-- packages // Libraries and common code for CosmWasm.
+        |-- aperture_common // Aperture common util libraries and data types.

 ## Development